 - 1.7 This Policy also applies to Teachers and School employees, subject to its adoption by Governing Bodies.
 In Voluntary Aided schools, the Governors are the employers of the staff and not the City Council.
-Employees based within such establishments may wish to report concerns to the Diocesan authorities, or the external sources, referred to at paragraph 8.2 below. - 1.8 Matters reported directly to the Council by a school based Council employee will be referred to the Executive Director, People before further action is taken.
-Matters reported directly to the Council by an employee of a Voluntary Aided School will be referred to the Diocesan authority by the Executive Director, People. - 1.9 Details of how to raise a whistleblowing concern are given in section 4 of this document.
+Employees based within such establishments may wish to report concerns to the Diocesan authorities, or the external sources, referred to at paragraph 9 below. - 1.8 Matters reported directly to the Council by a school based Council employee will be referred to the Director of Children Learning and Young People before further action is taken.
+Matters reported directly to the Council by an employee of a Voluntary Aided School will be referred to the Diocesan authority by the Director of Children, Learning and Young People. - 1.9 Details of how to raise a whistleblowing concern are given in section 4 of this document.